christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Christianity was created in phases, the first phase as a synthesis of the Serapis Cult rebranded to serve one of the later Roman (Bosphoran) imperial cults, then reworked by the Flavians, and finally this imperial cult was subverted by a group of Rabbis who were headed by a rabbi named Akiva sometime after the Bar Kokhba Revolt.
 Jesus in the bible was an avatar, or an administrative title originally for members of the Bosphoran royal family.
 Asander, king of Bosphorus (Julius Caesar's real identity) took on this role, so did his son Aspurgus, king of Bosphorus aka Amyntas ("Amon-Tas".
 "Hidden
 Lord", linking to Amun-Ra - with "Amen"(tas) at the root) Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14) aka Caesarion, and his later descendants Izates II, king of Adiabene, and Tiberius Julius Sauromates II, also took on the role.
+14), and his later descendants Izates II, king of Adiabene, and Tiberius Julius Sauromates II, also took on the role.
 After Rabbi Akiva Jesus then became Simon Bar Kokhba.

 It was necessary for these rabbis to cut and paste from an imperial cult, just as it was necessary for the Alexandrian School religions to be packaged as sects of local religions, because getting people to abandon their religions for a new one is an impossible task.
 However, there are thousands of sects of major religions today, many with different prophets.(The Alexandrian School and Library of Alexandria were founded soon after the Ptolemaic cult of Alexander the Great failed to catch on, so it was likely at this at point when they began focusing on subverting established religions instead of forcing a new one on the population.)